Nonparametric Pricing Analytics with Customer Covariates: Future Research

-As a result, knowledge of the sparsity structure of the covariate is essential in designing algorithms.
-More precisely, the provided covariate is of dimension $d$, while $f(\bm X,p)$ may only depend on $d'$ entries of the covariate where $d'\ll d$.
-In this case, unable to identify the $d'$ entries out of $d$ significantly increases the incurred regret from $T^{(2+d')/(4+d')}$ to $T^{(2+d)/(4+d)}$.
+As shown in Theorem~\ref{thm:upper-bound} and Theorem~\ref{thm:lower-bound}, the best achievable regret of the problem is of order $T^{(2+d)/(4+d)}$.
+As a result, the knowledge of the sparsity structure of the covariate is essential in designing pricing policies.
+More precisely, the provided customer covariate is of dimension $d$, while the personalized demand $d(\bm X,p)$ may only depend on $d'$ entries of the covariate where $d'\ll d$.
+In this case, being able to identify the $d'$ entries out of $d$ significantly decreases the incurred regret from $T^{(2+d)/(4+d)}$ to $T^{(2+d')/(4+d')}$.
 Indeed, in the ABE algorithm, if the sparsity structure is known, then a bin is split into $2^{d'}$ instead of $2^d$ child bins.
-It pools the covariate observations that only differ in the ``useless'' dimensions so that more observations are available in a bin, and thus substantially reduces the exploration cost.
+It pools the observations that only differ in the dimensions corresponding to the redundant covariates so that more observations are available in a bin, and thus substantially reduces the exploration cost.
+An important research question is then whether it is possible to design a binning algorithm that selects one dimension and the position to split, based on a certain criterion, like regression/classification decision trees \citep{hastie01statisticallearning}.
+This may significantly improve the regret in the presence of sparse covariates.

-To design algorithms when the covariate is sparse, it is worth reflecting on the parametric (linear) setting.
-When $f(\bm X,p)=f(\bm\theta^T\bm X,p)$ is linear in $\bm X$ with coefficient $\bm\theta\in\R^n$, LASSO regression serves as a powerful tool to identify the value of $\bm\theta$ as well as the positions of its zero entries.
-The asymptotic statistical properties of LASSO have been studied extensively in the statistics and computer science community.
-Moreover, the sparsity structure is not as important in the parametric setting: in the best achievable regret, $d$ does not appear in the exponent of $T$ \citep{ban2017personalized}; so even the least square estimator for $\bm\theta$ that ignores its sparsity achieves the same regret asymptotically in $T$.